groue/GRMustache/Guides/rendering_objects.md

 Your custom objects can perform their own custom rendering, with the exact same set of APIs that are used by NSString, NSNumber, NSArray, etc.

-Let's look at a few examples of such objects, that perform a custom rendering:
+Let's look at a few examples of such objects:

     {{# localize }}...{{/ }}